kiwipower/react-offline-test/README.md

 ## Getting started

+* If you haven't already, fork our GitHub project
 * Get the dependencies - `npm install`
 * Run the app - `npm start` - it will be available at http://localhost:8080
 * Write your code, starting with `app.jsx`